java-wanted/jupik/06-collections/COLLECTIONS.md

 If there are no references on an instance from the stack the instance could be removed by Java Grabage collector.

+### Equals and hashcode

+There is the operation *equals* at the class Object.
+This operation uses the operator of equality to check equality of the current instance against an other one.
+But it could be overrided to compare distinct variables of reference types in some other way.

+There is the operation *hashCode* at the class Object.
+If the operation *equals* returns true for a pair of objects the operation *hashCode* MUST return the same value for this objects also.

+Thus, if the operation *equals* is overriden the operation *hashCode* MUST BE overriden also.

+There are rules related to *equals* and *hashCode*:

+- If *equals* is overriden the *hashCode* MUST BE overrided also

+- If hash codes of objects are different than the objects are different also

+  But if hash codes are equals the related objects could be different.

+There are questions that could be asked on an interview:

+- How to fields compare two objects for equality of them fields?

+  An answer that it is possible to override *equals* seam to be reasonable for some cases.

+- Why it is prohibited to compare reference types with the equality operator?

+  An answer that the only references are compared is right but it does not answer to the question.
+Moreover, it is accepted to compare references in the such way.